rkycia/GenEx/README.md

 Program name:  "GenEx" Generator

 Warnings:

-1. This is develop verison, so if you find any errors/problems do not hesitate to write.
+1. This is development verison, so if you find any errors/problems do not hesitate to write.

-2. The programs were written by means of high standards, however, authors are not responsible for any damages that result from the use of these program.
+2. The program was written by means of high standards, however, the authors are not responsible for any damages that result from the use of this program.
 Use it at your own risk.

 Authors:

 Radoslaw Kycia
 rkycia@pk.edu.pl
 Cracow University of Technology
 Krakow, Poland